Welcome to week one.

 Beginners Squat – Wall Assisted Squat

-If you’re having trouble performing a squat, getting depth, folding forward instead of moving the hips lower, then the beginners squat is the perfect drill for you to start with.
+If you’re having trouble performing a squat, getting depth, folding forward instead of moving the hips lower, then the beginner’s squat is the perfect drill for you to start with.

-The definition of deadlift is: Dead as in not moving, the object has absolutely no momentum.
+The definition of a deadlift is: Dead as in not moving, the object has absolutely no momentum.
 Lift as in lifting from lower to a higher position.
-Deadlift does not define the movement with which the lift is performed, the movement can be squat or hip hinge.
+Deadlift does not define the movement with which the lift is performed, the movement can be a squat or hip hinge.

 Considering that the deadlift can be performed with a hip hinge or squat movement, let’s cover why the squat version is safer for beginners.

-With a squat the torso remains as upright as possible, where as with the hip hinge, the torso comes towards parallel with the ground; with the squat the quadriceps power a lot of the movement, with the hip hinge the gluteus maximus (buttocks) is powering most of the movement.
+With a squat, the torso remains as upright as possible, whereas, with the hip hinge, the torso comes towards parallel with the ground; with the squat the quadriceps power a lot of the movement, with the hip hinge the gluteus maximus (buttocks) is powering most of the movement.

-The gluteus maximus is not nearly as developed or strong as the quads with most people, this means that when performing the hip hinge version, and going heavy, people will start employing the back to lift the weight, simply because the target muscle does not have the strength, or in some cases there simply is no proper mind muscle connection (MMC).
+The gluteus maximus is not nearly as developed or strong as the quads with most people, this means that when performing the hip hinge version, and going heavy, people will start employing the back to lift the weight, simply because the target muscle does not have the strength, or in some cases there simply is no proper mind-muscle connection (MMC).

-We will dive deeper in these topics later on, for now, the main reason for starting with the squat deadlift is simply because the movement comes more natural to people, the muscles are more developed, and it reduces load on the back (erector spinae muscle group).
-Producing less load is not always good, as time under tension and load is what makes you stronger, but it needs to be done under proper progression, which is what were doing.
+We will dive deeper into these topics later on, for now, the main reason for starting with the squat deadlift is simply because the movement comes more natural to people, the muscles are more developed, and it reduces load on the back (erector spinae muscle group).
+Producing less load is not always good, as time under tension and load is what makes you stronger, but it needs to be done under proper progression, which is what we’re doing.

 Your shoulders are the largest and most complex joints in the body, and shoulder packing is one of the major aspects of keeping your shoulders safe during training.
 It’s super important you understand and store this information early on.
 Anytime there is a weight pulling on your arm, you want to pack the shoulders to keep the ball safely in it’s socket.
 The same applies to anything heavy overhead, or the opposite where the body is the weight and the hands are attached, like with pull-ups, we’ll dive deeper into that later on.

-With deadlifting there is always heavy weight hanging with the shoulders in between, they need to be pulled down, not only for safety, but also to provide a solid rigid structure that can handle more weight, hence, produce better results.
+With deadlifting there is always heavy weight hanging with the shoulders in between, they need to be pulled down, not only for safety but also to provide a solid rigid structure that can handle more weight, hence, produce better results.

-A lot is involved with shoulder packing, and initially it might not be easy to make this happen, I’ll cover the muscles involved, so that you can get an understanding of what areas you should be tensing/contracting/feeling.
+A lot is involved with shoulder packing, and initially, it might not be easy to make this happen, I’ll cover the muscles involved so that you can get an understanding of what areas you should be tensing/contracting/feeling.